40 Years Ago: Peter Criss Leaves Kiss for the First Time

 Fed up, Gene Simmons gave Criss a rough send off, as part of his autobiography Kiss and Make-Up.
 “We had a contract with him and weren’t willing to meet these new terms,” Simmons wrote.
 “Peter held his ground and told us that we could take it or leave it.
 We left it.
 At the end of the day, Peter Criss is still the very same guy who, even before our first show at the Diplomat Hotel in 1973 — a show where we scratched and clawed to get people there — was ready to quit the band.”

-Eric Singer now wears Criss' cat-inspired make up, while Criss hasn't released a solo album since 2007's One for All.
+Eric Singer now wears Criss' cat-inspired make up, while Criss's last solo album was 2007's One for All, and he officially retired in 2017.
 It was a steep fall for a performer who, with the No. 7 smash "Beth," had helped Kiss to their highest-charting U.S. single a few years after that long-ago stop at the Diplomat.

 In fact, Criss' descent had begun well before his eventual break with Kiss.
 He only played on one song for 1979's Dynasty, and was replaced entirely on 1980's Unmasked – penalty, his former bandmates have intimated, for spending more time partying than practicing.
 Criss' final tour had been marred by poor playing and charges of blatantly disregarding his duties onstage.